SDU-eScience/UCloud/docs/developer-guide/orchestration/compute/jobs.md

 #     "next": null
 # }

-# Note, at this point the user has a very low amount of credits remaining.
+# 📝 Note: at this point the user has a very low amount of credits remaining.
 # It will only last a couple of minutes.

 curl -XPOST -H "Authorization: Bearer $accessToken" -H "Content-Type: content-type: application/json; charset=utf-8" "$host/api/jobs" -d '{